The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Norms and regulators

 and so, taking suprema over the $f_k$'s, multiplying by $h^n/n!$ and summing over $n \geq 0$, recalling \eqref{eq:NORm}, \eqref{eq:NORM} and applying the bound \eqref{eq:E_G_j} from Proposition~\ref{prop:E_G_j}, one obtains that

 giving \eqref{eq:linearity_of_expectation1}.
 The bound \eqref{eq:linearity_of_expectation1.1} is obtained similarly. \end{proof}

-We conclude this section by fixing the parameters $c_1,c_2, \kappa_L$ appearing in \eqref{eq:def_large_field_regulator}. \begin{remark} We choose $c_1=1$ and $c_2>0$ small enough such that both i) the estimate \eqref{eq:strong_regulator2} in Lemma~\ref{lemma:strong_regulator} holds whenever $c_w\leq c$ and ii) Proposition~\ref{prop:E_G_j} is in force.
-Having fixed $c_1$ and $c_2$, we choose $\ell =C\rho_J$ according to Proposition~\ref{prop:E_G_j} and set $\kappa_L =c_{\kappa}{\rho_J^{2}} (\log L)^{-1}$ with $c_{\kappa}=c\ell^{-2}$, so that the conclusions of Proposition~\ref{prop:E_G_j} (i.e.~\eqref{eq:E_G_j}) hold.
-We can thus freely apply the bounds derived in Lemmas~\ref{lemma:bound_of_Gj_by_Gjplus1} and \ref{lemma:strong_regulator} (in the latter case whenever $c_{w}\leq c$) and Proposition~\ref{prop:E_G_j} in the sequel.
+We conclude this section by fixing the parameters $\cwone c_2, \kappa_L$ appearing in \eqref{eq:def_large_field_regulator}. \begin{remark} We choose $c_2>0$ small enough such that both i) the estimate \eqref{eq:strong_regulator2} in Lemma~\ref{lemma:strong_regulator} holds whenever $c_w$ is sufficiently small and ii) Proposition~\ref{prop:E_G_j} is in force.
+Having fixed $c_2$, we choose $\ell =C\rho_J$ according to Proposition~\ref{prop:E_G_j} and set $\kappa_L =c_{\kappa}{\rho_J^{2}} (\log L)^{-1}$ with $c_{\kappa}=c\ell^{-2}$, so that the conclusions of Proposition~\ref{prop:E_G_j} (i.e.,~\eqref{eq:E_G_j}) hold.
+We can thus freely apply the bounds derived in Lemmas~\ref{lemma:bound_of_Gj_by_Gjplus1} and \ref{lemma:strong_regulator} (in the latter case whenever $c_w$ is sufficiently small) and Proposition~\ref{prop:E_G_j} in the sequel.
 Throughout the rest of this article, we always implicitly assume that the base scale $L$ is of the form $L=\ell^M$ with $\ell$ as fixed above.
 Unless stated otherwise, all statements hold uniformly in $M \geq 1$, and when we write $L \geq C$ in the sequel, we tacitly view this as a condition on $M$ being sufficiently large.

 \end{remark}